liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. use force
 1. prosecutor
 1. impeachment
-1. it's just a media thing
+1. it's just a media thing; 这只是媒体的宣传\n
 1. it’s only a matter of time before they find you
 1. I was wondering how I ended up here
 1. you would choose your own hours as long as the quota is met